Dell OptiPlex 380

 Windows XP is where the OptiPlex 380 feels completely at home:

-• Full chipset driver support
+• Full chipset and storage driver support

-• Excellent GPU compatibility
+• Broad PCIe GPU compatibility

-• Stable audio
+• Stable onboard audio

-• Strong performance for early-to-mid 2000s games
+• Strong performance for early-to-mid-2000s games

-It comfortably handles titles like:
+It comfortably handles titles such as:

 • Return to Castle Wolfenstein